Subliminal stimuli: Subjective threshold

 The subjective threshold is determined when the participant reports that their performance on the forced-choice procedure approximates chance.
 The subjective threshold is 30 to 50 ms slower than the objective threshold, demonstrating that participants' ability to detect the stimuli is earlier than their perceived accuracy ratings would indicate; that is, stimuli presented at a subjective threshold have a longer presentation time than those presented at an objective threshold.
 When using the objective threshold, priming stimuli neither facilitated nor inhibited the recognition of a color.
 However, the longer the duration of the priming stimulus, the greater effect it had on subsequent responding.
 These findings indicate that the results of some studies may be due to their definition of below threshold.

 Emotional threshold

 Some stimuli supposed to elicit a specific emotional reaction (e.g., spider pictures shown to a spider-fearful person) could fail to elicit it even if consciously perceived.
 This sounds apparently obvious: even if one is arachnophobic, the spider picture could be too brief to elicit a fear reaction.
 However, this is not obvious at all from the perspective of a phobic person, who is typically afraid even by the mere thought of the phobic stimulus.
-This lack of emotional response induced by very brief phobic pictures that were nonetheless emerged to awareness has brought to the definition of emotionally-subliminal stimuli as stimuli that do not induce the expected emotional reaction even if consciously perceived.
+This lack of emotional response induced by very brief phobic pictures that were nonetheless emerged to awareness has brought to the definition and empirical demonstration of emotionally-subliminal stimuli as stimuli that do not induce the expected emotional reaction even if consciously perceived.